 Your credit report contains a wealth of information about your credit accounts.
 With certain accounts, your creditors may add a comment regarding the status of the account.
 Reading over your credit report, you might notice some closed accounts have a comment that states "account closed at grantor's request" or "closed by grantor."

-What is a Credit Grantor?
+What Is a Credit Grantor?

 Why "Closed By Grantor" Might Appear on Your Credit Report

 Otherwise, if the comment is accurate, it will stay on your credit report for the duration of the credit reporting time limit.
-If the account was closed with negative information, e.g. it was charged-off, then it will fall off your credit report after seven years.
+If the account was closed with negative information, e.g., it was charged-off, then it will fall off your credit report after seven years.

 Will the Comment Affect Your Credit Score?

-Fortunately, the comment that your credit card issuer closed the account or the fact that your creditor closed your credit card (rather than you closing it) won't hurt your credit score.
-Comments aren't factored into your credit score; only activity on the account will affect your credit score.
+Fortunately, any comment stating that your credit card issuer closed your account or the fact that your creditor closed your credit card (rather than you closing it) won't hurt your credit score.
+Comments aren't factored into your credit score.
+Only activity on your accounts is factored into your credit score.

 Often, prospective creditors check credit scores rather than reviewing your credit report because it's a faster way to approve applications.
 A comment that your account was closed by the credit grantor may go unnoticed.
 Even so, it typically won't count against you, especially if the rest of your credit report contains positive information.